BavarianToolbox/MLOps-midterm/deploy/README.md

 ## Web Application

 The web-app is built using FastAPI and deployed on a uvicorn server inside a container.
-The application uses an Tensorflow Keras EfficientNetB0 model fine-tuned on the CIFAR-100 dataset (refer to the [training repository]() for more details).
-The model is loaded into the application from a GCP bucket when the `predict_image` POST method is invoked for the first time.
+The application uses a Tensorflow Keras EfficientNetB0 model fine-tuned on the CIFAR-100 dataset (refer to the [training repository](https://github.com/BavarianToolbox/MLOps-midterm/tree/main/train) for more details) to predict the class of any .jpg, .jpeg, or .png image.
+The trained model is loaded into the application from a GCP bucket when the `predict_image` POST method is invoked for the first time.
+Uploaded images are checked for a valid file extension and resized to the 32x32 size required by the model.

 ## Monitoring